Fun and simple ideas to make shoulder straps and handles for bags

 If the belt you have chosen for your handle is made of strands braided together, don’t hurry to cut it!
 The strands will fall apart and make it very hard work to insert into the bag!
 There is a simple trick – sew across the belt in two places (where you will cut after) to hold it together and then cut between the stitches!
 (Another option is to use a sticky tape, see further down)

-How about the belts with d-rings?
+How about belts with d-rings?

 Where to cut if the belt has no buckle but two rings instead?
 We can still make an adjustable belt with it, but it requires a bit more thinking.